TMcMeans/palette-picker/README.md

 # **Palette Picker**

-Palette Picker is a fullstack application built with Node.js, Express jQuery that allows the user to randomly generate and save color palettes and assign them to projects.
+Palette Picker is a fullstack application built with Node.js, Express and jQuery that allows the user to randomly generate and save color palettes and assign them to projects.
 This project was designed as a Module 4 solo project at Turing School of Software & Design.
 My goals were to learn how to recreate the functionality of a popular color picker app, [Coolors](https://coolors.co/) while utilizing a backend database and connecting it to a jquery frontend.

 ### Installation and Setup Instructions